Darshanamishra/Speedle-Bike-Store-Sales-Insight/README.md

 # Speedle-Bike-Store-Sales-Insight
-This project involved creating an interactive sales dashboard for Speedle Bikes using Power BI, leveraging a robust data pipeline and advanced analytics.

 ![Speedle Logo](path/to/speedle-logo.png) <!-- Update the path to your logo -->

 ## Overview

 The **Speedle Project** is designed to provide comprehensive insights into sales performance across our bike store chain.
-By leveraging advanced analytics, this project aims to enhance operational efficiency and support data-driven decision-making.
+This project aims to enhance operational efficiency and support data-driven decision-making by leveraging advanced analytics.

 ## Features